tseccull/spectools/README.md

 v1.0.0

 This script takes multiple 1D spectra and combines them to produce a stacked 1D spectrum with reduced noise.
-Each input spectrum is scaled to unity at either a user-selected wavelength or the central wavelength of the spectrum's wavelength range.
-They are then all resampled within their uncertainties to estimate the combined distribution of possible values at each wavelength in the stacked spectrum.
-The median of the combined distribution at each wavelength point is found to be within a distance of one standard error of the mean from the mean of the distribution in almost all cases; as a result, the median of the combined distribution in each wavelength element is taken as the value of the stacked spectrum at that wavelength.
-Standard error of the mean of the distribution is taken to be the uncertainty of the median. stack.py is only readily compatible with spectra extracted by [MOTES](https://github.com/tseccull/motes).
+All input spectra are scaled to unity at either a user-selected wavelength or the central wavelength of the spectra.
+The spectra are then all randomly resampled within their uncertainties to estimate the total combined distribution of possible values for each wavelength in the stacked spectrum.
+The uncertainty distribution of each data point in each spectrum is assumed to be Gaussian with the mean defined by the value of the data point and the standard deviation defined by its uncertainty.
+For the resulting distribution of resampled points at each wavelength element, its mean and median are found to be within one standard error of the mean from each other in almost all cases.
+Given its close proximity to the mean and its robustness against outliers, the median of the combined distribution in each wavelength element is taken as the value of the stacked spectrum at that wavelength.
+The standard error of the mean of the distribution is taken to be the uncertainty each stacked data point. stack.py is only readily compatible with spectra extracted by [MOTES](https://github.com/tseccull/motes).

 Requires: [Astropy](https://www.astropy.org/), [Matplotlib](https://matplotlib.org/stable/users/project/citing.html), [NumPy](https://numpy.org/)